pdegen/BootstrapSeq/README.md

 # BootstrapSeq

+(Pre-release version)

 Bootstrap resample your low-powered RNA-Seq data set to estimate the expected reliability of downstream differential expression and enrichment results.

-## Instructions

-This pre-release version is provided as a Jupyter notebook with further instructions, see [src/bootstrapseq.ipynb](./src/bootstrapseq.ipynb).
-A dedicated Python package and Docker image may be released in the future (the current Dockerfile is just a placeholder).

 Briefly, users provide a raw count matrix and a design matrix.
-Users must additionally have either edgeR or DESeq2 installed.
+Users must additionally have edgeR installed.
 The notebook will run bootstrapped differential expression analyses and compute the Spearman rank correlations for logFC estimates obtained from the bootstrapped and original data sets.

 In Degen and Medo (2025), we show that data sets with high (>0.85) Spearman correlation have overall higher precision, recall, and replicability.
 The figure below shows our results for 18 different data sets.

 ![Fig. 5 from Degen and Medo 2025](./assets/Fig5.png)

+## Instructions

+### Option 1: Snakemake

+1. Install Snakemake

+2. Edit configs/config.yaml as needed

+3. From the project root, run: `snakemake --cores 4` (adjust number of cores as needed)

+The workflow will create a merged table with edgeR differential expression results from all trials, as well as a json file with summary statistics from calculated Spearman corelations.

+### Option 2: Jupyter Notebook

+A Jupyter notebook with further instructions can be found in [workflow/notebooks/bootstrapseq.ipynb](.workflow/notebooks/bootstrapseq.ipynb).
+This option does not support parallelization for now.

+### Option 3: Docker Image

+Coming soon...

 ### Number of bootstrap trials